 Following set-up, we will carry out an internal pilot for up to six months, at approximately five sites.
 In this pilot, we aim to confirm the feasibility of the trial processes including, recruitment of participants, randomisation, and adherence to the allocated intervention arm.
 Detailed information will be gathered during the internal pilot from both the qualitative and quantitative elements of the study to inform optimisation and refinement of study processes.
-Completeness of TARN data and number of randomised trial patients who are eligible for TARN inclusion will be established during the internal pilot to streamline data collection for the main trial.
+Completeness of TARN data and number of randomised trial patients who are eligible for TARN inclusion will be established during the internal pilot to assess if we are able to streamline data collection for the main trial.